 Kelli is a vocal advocate for kids’ health in our state and can be heard and read frequently in statewide media.
 In 2019, she received the West Virginia Chapter, American Academy of Pediatrics’ Friend of Children Advocacy Award.
-She presents on the national and state levels to a variety of organizations about the health care needs of West Virginia’s kids.
+In 2021, she was named a West Virginia Wonder Woman by WV Living magazine.
 Most often, you can find her on Twitter.

 Patricia Collett, PA-C

 Patricia Collett, PA-C, is the Chief Operations Officer for Community Care of West Virginia, Inc. It is the largest sponsor of school-based health care in our state.
 Trish graduated from Alderson- Broaddus College with a Bachelor of Medical Science degree in 1994 and WVU Health Care MBA Essentials Program in 2006.
 She joined Community Care of WV as a physician’s assistant in 2000.
 In 2008, she became the Director of Medical Services.
 She led their effort to expand SBHCs to multiple counties and schools in their service are.

 Outside her work, Trish is involved in 4H, where she is an active adult leader and is the treasurer for the Randolph County WVU 4H Foundation.
 She also serves as the secretary on the Randolph County Parks and Recreation Board.